Fibaro vs Control4: Your ideal home automation system

 Even as a Z-Wave compatible system, not every 3rd party device will work with Fibaro, despite what the packaging says.
 Before buying any devices, you’ll need to do some research to ensure they will interact without issue.

-Since launching in 2004, Control4 has established itself as a leading provider of home automation systems for both homes and business.
+Since launching in 2004, Control4 has established itself as a leading provider of home automation systems for both homes and businesses.
 Based in Salt Lake City, USA, the company operates through a global network of nearly 6,000 authorized dealers.

 Each system is unique as it’s built around the client and their requirements.
 Control4 can help automate and control connected devices.
 You can use the system to control features such as lighting, audio, video, climate control, intercom, and security.